 To support the idea of movement and the campaign tagline ‘GO’ we event rethought how to use traditional digital channels like email.
 We created emails that required horizontal scrolling instead of the vertical scroll to let the mess and the story play out the way a car would move.
 The effect was not only a very effective marketing message but also a technique that got consumers’ attention and clicks.

 Advertising + time

-Online advertising was used to supplement the strategy for the launch of the Eclipse that use an evolving messaging strategy to stay in touch with consumers from teasing the launch of the car to detailing specific features and would be updated at 90, 60 and 30 days before the launch of the car.
-We had found in the past that this type of strategy to talk to potential customers over a long period of time kept them engaged with the brand and kept the car in their consideration set from the initial announcement to the cars arriving in dealerships.
-Mobil message and advertising made it easy for consumers to opt-in and get more information about the car when at a later time when they would be able to interact with it on a computer and thus have a richer and deeper experience.
+Online advertising was used to supplement the strategy for the launch of the Eclipse that uses an evolving messaging strategy to stay in touch with consumers, from teasing the launch of the car to detailing specific features and would be updated at 90, 60, and 30 days before the launch of the car.
+We had found in the past that this strategy to talk to potential customers over a long period kept them engaged with the brand and kept the car in their consideration set from the initial announcement to the cars arriving in dealerships.
+Mobil messages and advertising made it easy for consumers to opt-in and get more information about the car when at a later time when they would be able to interact with it on a computer and thus have a richer and deeper experience.

 Internal advertising is just as important

 The Diamond Network was created to be an open channel to the Mitsubishi dealer based to keep them up to date on the latest news, announcements, advertising, and more.
 The Network was created as a monthly digital magazine that would politely download behind the scenes on the computers used at the dealerships and a small announcement would pop up on the computer’s desktop when all the content was downloaded.
 It also created a forum where dealers could then give the company feedback on the news and work in a consistent way that could be used to improve the way that things were done.